Shopify/polaris/polaris.shopify.com/content/content/accessible-and-inclusive-language.md

 #### Disable, disabled

-Don’t describe actions or features as “disabled.”
+Don’t label actions or features using “disable” or “disabled.”
 This can imply that being disabled is a negative state.
-Alternatives include “inactive,” “deactivated,” and “turn off.”
+Alternatives include “turn off,” “inactive,” and “deactivated.”

 Note: Because “disabled” is a valid state for HTML elements, it’s currently considered appropriate when talking about specific element states.